 Volunteers go through an orientation to understand the scope of their duties as well as how to be supportive to individuals and families.
 You may also get to interact with an interdisciplinary hospice team made up of a nurse, chaplain, social worker and CNA.
 Use Google to find hospices near you or contact Western Care Partners for suggestions.

 What makes volunteering with hospice unique?
-Be highly-valued; learn about the process of death and dying which no one talks about but everyone wants to know about; work with an interdisciplinary team.
+Be highly-valued; learn about the process of death and dying which no one talks about but everyone wants to know; work with an interdisciplinary team.